pankaj-chand/Globally_Sclerotic_Glomeruli/README.md

 Step 1.
 Repeatedly add a Dense layer until the model overfits.

 Step 2.
-Replace the largest Dense layer with a CNN block
+Replace the largest Dense layer with a Convolutional block

 Step 3.
 Go back to step 1 and repeat until there is no further improvement.

 ## Implementation

 Provide details on how the code is organized and structured in the repository.
 Explain the purpose of each file or directory and how they contribute to the project.

 ## Homemade Models